Minding the gap: GW190521 as a straddling binary: Straddling the gap

+Under the population-informed prior, we unsurprisingly infer that $m_2<45\,\msun$ at \result{85\%} credibility.
 Moreover, because the total mass of GW190521 is constrained to be $\mtotal$, the updated $m_2$ posterior affects the joint posterior on $m_1$ and $m_2$; see Fig.~\ref{fig:m1m2joint}.
 The implied marginal posterior on $m_1$, under the informed prior on $m_2$, is shown in the right panel of Fig.~\ref{fig:m1-posts}.
-We find that applying an astrophysical prior on $m_2$ results not only in $m_2$ dropping out of the mass gap to lower values, but also results in the $m_1$ posterior increasing to \result{{$113^{+33}_{-24}$}\,\msun} and potentially crossing the upper edge of the PISN mass gap ($m_1 > 120\,\msun$ with \result{39\%} credibility).
-Applying the GWTC-1 population priors on $m_2$ thus results in significant support for the two black hole masses straddling the PISN gap, with one below and one above.
-In the Appendix, we find that the likelihood ratio between a flat prior on $(m_1, m_2)$ and a population-informed prior on $m_2$ coupled with a flat prior on $m_1 > 120\,\msun$ is of order unity.
+We find that applying a population-informed prior on $m_2$ results not only in $m_2$ dropping out of the mass gap to lower values, but also results in the $m_1$ posterior increasing to \result{{$113^{+33}_{-24}$}\,\msun} and potentially crossing the upper edge of the PISN mass gap ($m_1 > 120\,\msun$ with \result{39\%} credibility, or $m_1 > 130\,\msun$ with \result{25\%} credibility).
+Applying the population prior on $m_2$ thus results in significant support for the two black hole masses straddling the PISN gap, with one below and one above.
+In Appendix~\ref{sec:Bayesfactors}, we find that the likelihood ratio between a flat prior on $(m_1, m_2)$ and a population-informed prior on $m_2$ coupled with a flat prior on $m_1 > 120\,\msun$ is of order unity, suggesting that independently of the prior odds, the data is consistent with both interpretations.